JGoyd/Apple-Silicon-A17-Flaw/README.md

 ### Immediate Actions

-* Flag affected units for hardware recall and root-cause analysis.
+* Affected units should be flagged internally for analysis, and hardware recall may be necessary depending on production impact.
 * Conduct I2C4 electrical integrity tests on production samples.
 * Isolate hardware-level fault signatures using sysdiagnose and serial logging.